alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 > Terraform includes the concept of provisioners as a measure of pragmatism, knowing that there will always be certain behaviors that can't be directly represented in Terraform's declarative model.
 >
 > However, they also add a considerable amount of complexity and uncertainty to Terraform usage.
 Firstly, Terraform cannot model the actions of provisioners as part of a plan because they can in principle take any action.
-Secondly, successful use of provisioners requires coordinating many more details than Terraform usage usually requires: direct network access to your servers, issuing Terraform credentials to log in, making sure that all of the necessary external software is installed, etc.
+Secondly, successful use of provisioners requires coordinating many more details than Terraform usage usually requires: direct network access to your servers, issuing Terraform credentials to log in, making sure that all of the necessary external software is installed, etc. ...
+>
+> Even if your specific use-case is not described in the following sections, we still recommend attempting to solve it using other techniques first, and use provisioners only if there is no other option.

 In fact, it is quite possible to do configuration management just using Terraform's own features and UserData scripts.
 This should work fine ... most of the time!
 But if you foresee yourself outgrowing UserData - and believe me you need to think hard about this because you don't want to ever run into the limits of UserData as your configuration management solution because you'll probably discover that you have no choice other than to rewrite everything! - that is, if your use-case may grow to include configuration management of complex applications running on Linux or Windows - then the use of a provisioner like the Puppet provisioner (or the Chef provisioner or some of the others) deserves consideration.